RightBackAtcha/BasketballManager/README.md

 # BasketballManager
-Basketball Manager game writtin in Python
+Basketball Manager game written in Python using a SQLite for database storage